erikdubois/ArchGnome/README.md

 # FASE 1

-Steps to take when installing Budgie from scratch
+Steps to take when installing Gnome from scratch

 Pop in the latest arch usb